Inferara/inf-wasm-tools/README.md

 <strong><a href="https://inferara.com/">Inferara</a> project</strong>

   <p>
-    <strong>A Rust tools for working with WebAssembly and its extension with Inference non-deterministic instructions</strong>
+    <strong>A Rust toolset for working with WebAssembly and its extension with Inference non-deterministic instructions</strong>
   </p>

 </div>